- Maintenance services

 In October 2018, General Motors released a new type of warranty called the Extended Limited Warranty.
 Through this option, you can select to extend your 3-year, 36,000-mile limited bumper-to-bumper warranty to five years or 60,000 miles.

 You can roll the expense into the overall car payment, but keep in mind that you’ll then be paying interest on your extended protection.

 Some Chevy warranties are transferable to subsequent owners, which can help your car maintain its resale value.

 If your Chevy truck or car needs repairs covered under the limited warranty, you may be eligible for rental car reimbursement.
 This is offered through the Courtesy Transportation Program, not your limited warranty.

-The Chevy Suburban and the GMC Yukon XL were recently named the least reliable cars in the large SUV class.
-As a brand, Chevy was toward the bottom in 2019 Consumer Reports reliability rankings.
+The Chevrolet Suburban and the GMC Yukon XL were recently named the least reliable cars in the large SUV class by Consumer Reports.
+As a brand, Chevy was also toward the bottom in 2019 Consumer Reports reliability rankings.
 Not a glaring red flag, but not exactly a selling point.

 Let’s suppose you want to get more than a few years out of your car.
-Three years or 36,000 miles won’t cover you for the long haul.
+Three years or 36,000 miles—or even the 5-year, 60,000-mile Chevy powertrain warranty—won’t cover you for the long haul.
 Once those plans expire, you’ll be on the hook for expensive repairs.

 Here’s what that will look like for your bank account without an extended warranty: